- Vos T et al Lancet. 2016;388(10053):1545–602

 CSL Vifor has been a pioneer in the development of iron-based products and has established itself as a global leader in the treatment of iron deficiency.

-Our leadership is built on our scientific, regulatory and commercial expertise, resulting in the creation of globally trusted brands including Venofer® and our strategic growth driver Ferinject®.
-With our iron deficiency and iron deficiency anaemia expertise in heart failure, kidney disease, gastroenterology or inflammatory bowel disease, patient blood management and woman’s health, we help patients affected by these conditions to live better, healthier lives.
+Our leadership is built on our scientific, regulatory and commercial expertise, resulting in the creation of globally trusted brands.
+With our iron deficiency and iron deficiency expertise in heart failure, kidney disease, gastroenterology or inflammatory bowel disease, patient blood management and woman’s health, we help patients affected by these conditions to live better, healthier lives.
 Iron deficiency is a highly common condition, which is present in up to one third of the global population.

 Förtydligande i förhållande till CSL Vifors kommunikation rörande Monofer